Thursday, 30 December 2021

 Say you are a digital business, your number one problem is likely going to be access to skilled employees.

-Joysy John, Director of Education at UK Innovation Foundation Nesta, and Chris Johnson, CEO and co-founder of Talent Acquisition Platform looked at 41 million jobs advert.
+Joysy John, Director of Education at UK Innovation Foundation Nesta, and Chris Johnson, CEO and co-founder of Talent Acquisition Platform looked at 41 million job adverts.
 What they found was amazing.
-The patterns they were able to identify were skills that will see increase in demand and those that will see a decrease in demand in the forthcoming years.
+The patterns they were able to identify were skills that will see an increase in demand and those that will see a decrease in demand in the forthcoming years.

-Some of the skills that are the basic digital skills which are associated with jobs that are going to see a decrease in demand are requiting lots of digital skills.
-However, they are some jobs like, teaching which actually see an increase in demand are seeing low digital skills that are required.
+Some of the skills that are the basic digital skills that are associated with jobs that are going to see a decrease in demand require lots of digital skills.
+However, some jobs like teaching actually see an increase in demand and are seeing low digital skills that are required.

-Base on Nesta analysis, the most promising digital skills are things like animation, multimedia production, designing engineering, research and quantitative analysis, these are some of the more advance digital skills rather than the basics that can be automated away.
+Based on Nesta's analysis, the most promising digital skills are things like animation, multimedia production, designing engineering, research, and quantitative analysis, these are some of the more advanced digital skills rather than the basics that can be automated away.

-The research shows that just having these technical skills or digital skills is not enough, we need creativity, collaborative problem solving, communication skills to complement the digital skills.
+The research shows that just having these technical skills or digital skills is not enough, we need creativity, collaborative problem-solving, and communication skills to complement the digital skills.

-At this point, it is important to note that according to UNCTDA 2019, global employment in ICT sector, which is the core pillar of digital economy, increased from 34 million in 2010 to 39 million in 2015, with computer service accounting for the largest share (38 per cent).
-We can see of course, employers are still on the run looking out skilled employees.
-For employers looking out for skilled employees, it is best they consult Digital Hubs for this.
-For instant, KadIct in Kaduna is linking up employers with employee.
+At this point, it is important to note that according to UNCTDA 2019, global employment in the ICT sector, which is the core pillar of the digital economy, increased from 34 million in 2010 to 39 million in 2015, with computer service accounting for the largest share (38 percent).
+We can see, of course, employers are still on the run looking for skilled employees.
+For employers looking for skilled employees, they should consult Digital Hubs for this.
+For instance, KadIct in Kaduna is linking up employers with employees.
 Other Hubs in Lagos are most likely not going to resist this temptation.
 There is also Malhub at Ilorin.
 In fact, Kaduna State increasingly becoming the Silicon Valley of Northern Nigeria.
-No state in Northern Nigeria match Kaduna State in terms of contemporary skills acquisition centers, backed by Google, Microsoft, United Nations and Amazon.
+No state in Northern Nigeria matches Kaduna State in terms of contemporary skills acquisition centers, backed by Google, Microsoft, United Nations, and Amazon.

-Coming back to our questions from the questionnaire, when respondents were asked if there were graduates or not?
+Coming back to our questions from the questionnaire, when respondents were asked if they were graduates or not?
 50 percent responded yes, and the other half also 50 percent.

 Source, Author.

 Secondly, when asked if respondents were currently employed?
-Only 20 percent of the them said yes, while overwhelming 80 percent said no.
+Only 20 percent of them said yes, while an overwhelming 80 percent said no.

 Source, Author.

-Thirdly, when respondents were asked if their your potential career requires a digital skills?
-All of them attested to this in affirmative.
+Thirdly, when respondents were asked if their potential career requires digital skills?
+All of them attested to this in the affirmative.
 Below is the pie chart of their testimony.

 Source, Author.

 Fourthly, when respondents were asked what are the challenges they think they may likely encounter in getting a job today?
-It is an open ended questions.
+It is an open-ended question.
 Below are their responses:

 A. Having access to potential employers.